 - Note that this latest Odin tool will work only on the new Samsung Galaxy phones.

-- However, the older Samsung devices might face connection problem.
+- However, older Samsung devices might face connection problems.

 - Hence, download and install the correct version of the Odin tool for your device.